zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ## Running Node

-This document describes in details how to configure and run validator node to a from scratch.
+This document describes in details how to configure a validator node, and add it to the existing pool.

+The following instructions are given for running node on Linux machine.

 1. Assume we have the following artifacts:
     * Binary artifacts: